SonuNM1/AlgoPocalypse/Numbers/Notes.md

     Example: Input: 121 → Output: true

-- Armstrong Number
+- Armstrong Number          ✅

     Problem: Check if a number is an Armstrong number (sum of its digits raised to the power of the number of digits equals the number).

     Example: Input: 153 → Output: true

-- Prime Number Check
+- Prime Number Check           ✅

     Problem: Check if a number is prime.

+- Sum of prime numbers upto n       ✅

-- Count Digits in a Number
+- Count Digits in a Number      ✅

     Problem: Count the number of digits in a given number.